Henley Business School

-Henley Business School is a business school which now forms part of the University of Reading.
+Henley Business School is a business school which is affiliated with the University of Reading.
 It was formed by merging the previously independent Henley Management College (formerly the Administrative Staff College) with the existing business school of the University of Reading.
 As a result of the merger it now occupies two sites: Greenlands Campus, near the town of Henley-on-Thames, the original site of the Henley Management College, and Whiteknights Campus in Reading.

 As of 2020 the school had triple accreditation by EQUIS, AMBA and the AACSB.

 History

 1945-1981

 The Administrative Staff College was set up in 1945 at Henley-on-Thames as the civilian equivalent of the military staff colleges.
 It offered short courses in problems of advanced management.
 The college was offered the use of Greenlands by the 3rd Viscount Hambledon in 1946, and was bought outright from the family in 1952.
 In its early years, the college was influenced by the management consultant and writer Lyndall Urwick, the academic Hector Hetherington, the civil servant Sir Donald Banks and the businessman Sir Geoffrey Heyworth (later Lord Heyworth); its curriculum was designed by its first principal, Noel Hall.
 From the beginning, its intention was to bring together executives from Her Majesty's Civil Service, private business and nationalised industries to help develop their skills for promotion to senior management.

 Henley ran its first Masters in Business in 1974.
 This was renamed MBA by the end of the 1970s.